OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 # L4: Security Analyst Technical Lead

-> _I possess expert-level knowledge and experience in cybersecurity, with the ability to lead and shape the direction of the Security Analyst team.
-I am responsible for overseeing complex security projects, mentoring senior and junior analysts, and driving innovation to enhance the organisation's security posture._
+> _I possess expert-level knowledge and experience in cybersecurity, with the ability to lead advanced threat hunting and forensic analysis, mentor other analysts, and influence security strategy across the Security Analyst team.
+I am responsible for driving large-scale security initiatives, technical direction, and innovation to enhance the organisation's security posture._

 - **Planning Horizon**: 6-12 months.
 - **Impact Radius**: Team (5-15).